 Absolutely.
 Our Member Directory allows every field in your profile to be hidden from public view or available to be seen.
 For instance, if you want to hide your telephone number from others, instead of deleting the telephone number from your profile, simply click on the “Private” box next to your telephone number and that will ensure your telephone number is hidden.
 The Business Office uses the Member Directory to keep in contact with its members so it’s important that records be complete and accurate, but we respect everyone’s right to keep their information private.

-You can add a photo to your personal profile one of two ways:
+You can add a photo to your personal profile:

 Yes.
-Maximum file size is 5 MB for profile photos.
+Maximum file size is 5 MB for profile photos but we recommend using a smaller file-sized photo to speed up loading times.
 Large images will be re-sized to 640 pixels on the longest side.
 Accepts JPG, GIF, and PNG file types.
-Photos can be edited by the GNI Business Office to the software requirements of the directory.

 Yes – but only members who allow their profiles to be publicly viewed will be displayed in any search result.
-You will have to do an “Advanced Search” in order to find other members who are also registered for The Gathering.
+You will have to do an “Advanced Search” in order to find other members who are also registered for The Gathering and/or NakedFest.
 If you are looking for particular members and they do not show up in your search results, it is one of three reasons:

 1). they may not be a current member or have let their membership lapse

-2). they may not yet have registered for the Gathering
+2). they may not yet have registered for The Gathering and/or NakedFest

 3). they have opted to have their profile remain “Hidden” from any search in the Member Directory